markusaksli/TradeBot/README.md

 - **Backtest your config and make sure you are ready to use this mode at your own risk!**

-- **There are currently some inacuraccy issues with this mode where a slight mismatch between server and local wallet values is created**

 - This mode trades with real money on the Binance platform

 - API key and Secret key required